tdykstra/EntityFramework.Docs/entity-framework/core/miscellaneous/cli/dotnet.md

 * Configure the application to use the 2.1.200 SDK version by modifying its [global.json](https://docs.microsoft.com/en-us/dotnet/core/tools/global-json) file.
 This file is normally included in the solution directory (one above the project).

 * Edit the project file and add `Microsoft.EntityFrameworkCore.Tools.DotNet` as a `DotNetCliToolReference` item.
-Specify the latest 1.x version: 1.1.6.
+Specify the latest 1.x version, for example: 1.1.6.
 See the project file example at the end of this section.

-* Install the `Microsoft.EntityFrameworkCore.Design` package, version 1.1.6:
+* Install the latest 1.x version of the `Microsoft.EntityFrameworkCore.Design` package, for example:

   ```console
   dotnet add package Microsoft.EntityFrameworkCore.Design -v 1.1.6